 Understand Google My Business (GMB) In Under 10 Minutes

-When you’re starting an eCommerce business, a primary concern is to get make your website visible to your core audiences, which can be a daunting task for most startups, especially if you don’t have an expert local SEO agency by your side.
+When you’re starting an eCommerce business, a primary concern is getting your website visible to your core audiences, which can be a daunting task for most startups, especially if you don’t have an expert local SEO agency on your side.

 What Is Google My Business?

-A vast majority of prospects use Google to lookup local businesses online, and over 75% of these searches end up in a sale, provided your eCommerce store is visible in the top searches within Google.
+A vast majority of prospects use Google to lookup local businesses online.
+Over 75% of these searches end up in a sale, provided your eCommerce store is visible in the top searches within Google.
 GMB helps you do that.
 It is the list of relevant local businesses Google showcases upon a search.
-Businesspeople often hire affordable local SEO services company to optimize their eCommerce pages and end up on that list.
+Businesspeople often hire affordable local SEO services companies to optimize their eCommerce pages and end up on that list.

 The best part of Google My Business is that it does not cost you a dime.
 All you need to do is optimize your online pages to rank in GMB local business listings.